Derived Moduli Spaces of Nonlinear PDEs: Singular Propagations: Derived non-linear PDEs via -geometry

-Let $X$ be a smooth complex analytic manifold.
-The main purpose of this section is to define derived spaces of solutions $\mathsf{Sol}(-)$ for systems of $\NLPDES$ defined over $X.$ We adopt the functor of points approach, viewed from several equivalent perspectives.
+Let $X$ be a smooth projective $\mathbb{C}$-scheme.
+In this section we define derived (pre)stacks of solutions $\mathbb{R}\mathrm{Sol}_X(-)$ for generalized systems of PDEs $Z\subset q_{\DR,*}E$ via their homotopical functor of points, directly generalizing the functors (\ref{eqn: Classical D-Solutions}).

-Roughly speaking, they will be given by $\infty$-functors (Definition \ref{Definition: D-PreStack})
+Roughly speaking, they will be given by accessible $\infty$-functors (Definition \ref{Definition: D-PreStack})

-from an $(\infty,1)$-category of $X$-local sheaves of derived $\mathcal{D}$-algebras to that of spaces, defined as the homotopy localization of simplicial sets $L(SSet).$ One can define $\mathsf{CAlg}_X(\mathcal{D}_X)$ as a homotopy localization of an associated model structure along its weak equivalences i.e. by a straightforward application of \cite[Prop 7.1.4.11]{LurieHigher}, there is a cofibrantly generated, combinatorial model structure on the category of commutative connective $DG$-algebras over $\mathcal{D}_X$, denoted $\cdga$ and we have

-an equivalence between the dg nerve of the sub-category of their cofibrant objects localized with respect to weak equivalences \cite{Kry}.
-Further details may be found in Appendix \ref{sec: D-Prestacks via Chiarl Koszul Duality}.
+from an $(\infty,1)$-category of $X$-local sheaves of derived $\D$-algebras to that of spaces, defined as the homotopy localization of simplicial sets $L(\mathbf{sSet}).$ One can define $\mathsf{CAlg}_X(\D_X)$ as a homotopy localization of an associated model structure along its weak equivalences.
+This model structure was proven in \cite{dBPP18}, as well as \cite[Cor.~8.5]{PavSch}, which establishes the global model categorical approach in terms of algebras over an operad in $\D$-modules (left $\D$-modules in presheaves valued in complexes).
+In particular, the model structure is inherited from the local projective model structure of dg-$\D$-modules.
+A related stable model category of filtered $\D$-modules was proven in \cite{GwPa18}. \begin{remark} Alternatively, apply \cite[Prop.
+7.1.4.11]{Lur17} to establish the cofibrantly generated combinatorial model structure on the category of commutative connective dg-algebras over $\mathscr{D}_X$, denoted $\cdga_{\D_X}$, for which we have an equivalence $N_{dg}\big((\cdga_{\D_X})^{ cof}\big)[W^{-1}]\simeq \mathsf{CAlg}_X(\D_X),$ between the dg nerve of the sub-category of their cofibrant objects localized with respect to weak equivalences. \end{remark}

+We can model pre-stacks structured over these sites of homotopical algebras with differential structure via the local projective model structure on the category of simplicial presheaves on a Grothendieck site \cite{Bla01}, further generalized in \cite[Thm.
+3.4.1]{TV02}.

+In the current paper and its sequel (see \cite[Sect.
+5-7]{KSY2}), we prefer to work $\infty$-categorically to avoid model dependent arguments.
+Since $X$ is smooth and projective, we make use of \cite[Prop.
+2.4.4, 4.4.2 and 4.7.3]{GR14} identifying $\mathsf{QCoh}(X_{\DR})$ with the derived category of the heart of its $t$-structure, as well as \cite[Lem.
+1.1.6]{Gai11} which provides an equivalence of ind-coherent and quasi-coherent sheaves.

+We establish global geometric objects in derived geometry by gluing.
+We isolate a class with good deformation theory properties.
+This becomes essential in the study of graded mixed de Rham algebras, in the sense of \cite{CPTVV17}, which is the content of the sequel \cite{KSY2}.